 With the Phenomenal Shot campaign, Nike delivered real-time ads that invited

-they happened.
-Through a specially designed, real-time delivery tool, these ads
+after they happened.
+Through a specially designed, real-time delivery tool,

-appeared across the sites and apps in the Google Display Network in 15
+these ads appeared across the sites and apps in the Google Display Network in

-countries.
-For example, when Brazil’s Neymar Jr. scored a goal in the Cameroon
+15 countries.
+For example, when Brazil’s Neymar Jr. scored a goal in the

-match on June 23rd, Nike ads featuring Neymar Jr. in his goal celebration pose
+Cameroon match on June 23rd, Nike ads featuring Neymar Jr. in his goal

 On mobile phones and tablets, the campaign made particular use of the unique capabilities of mobile devices.
 Fans could span 360-degrees around a 3D version of Neymar Jr. by tilting and panning their phone.
 They used headlines, filters and stickers to create their own digital poster celebrating Neymar Jr.'s phenomenal moment.
 The entire WebGL experience happens within the mobile browser without the need to download or open an app.

-two million fans from 200 different countries have engaged with the Phenomenal Shot
+Over two million fans from 200 different countries have engaged with the

-experience, creating over 500k remixed moments to share with their friends.
+Phenomenal Shot experience, creating over 500k remixed moments to share with

 Along the way, we’ve learned a few things: